 - By appointment: Monday – Friday.
 To make an appointment, ask your

 primary physician for a referral and we will schedule you!

 The Apple a Day Café

-Apple a Day Cafe is located at the end of the main promenade of the Health Center.
-Menus
+- The Apple a Day Café is located at the end of the main promenade

-are posted daily at the Welcome Desk and the Dining area.
-It offers several
+of Kirby Medical Center.
+Menus are posted daily at the Welcome Desk and

-Open with Grab & Go items & beverages 6:30 am to 3pm
+Open with Grab & Go items and beverages from 6:30 AM to 3:00 PM

 Kirby Medical Center

 Monticello, IL 61856

 "February 2, 2017.
 After two months no energy and losing weight I visited